Thursday, October 27, 2011

 Knocking

-I was in Paris on a double-decker tour bus when I saw them.
-And even though it was February and cold I wanted to be outside and riding up high.
+I was on a double-decker tour bus in Paris when I saw them.
+And even though it was February and cold, I wanted to be outside and riding up high.
 I didn't want to miss a thing.
 I had my camera ready and set on action.
-When we rounded a corner there they were--two big huge banners hanging on either side of great big wooden doors.
-Being that the words on the banners were in French, I quickly snapped a picture as I knew it would take me a few seconds to process what they said into English.
+When we rounded a corner, there they were--two big, huge banners hanging on either side of great big wooden doors. of a church.
+Since the words on the banners were in French, I quickly snapped a picture, knowing it would take me a few seconds to process them into English.

 The first banner said this--Where is Jesus?